EOSIO/eosjs-keygen/API.md

 <dd></dd>
 <dt><a href="#uriRules">uriRules</a> : <code><a href="#uriRule">Object.&lt;uriRule&gt;</a></code></dt>
 <dd><p>Define rules that says which private keys may exist within given locations
   of the application.
-If a rule is not found or does not match, the session will remove the key.
+If a rule is not found or does not match, the keystore will remove the key.
 The UI can prompt the user to obtain the needed key again.</p>
 <p>  For any non-trivial configuration, implementions should create a unit test